All Souls Quad

 There are four academic divisions within Oxford University.
 All have a full-time divisional head and an elected divisional board:

-The Humanities Division brings together nine faculties and the Ruskin School of Art.
+The Humanities Division brings together nine faculties plus the Rothermere American Institute, the Ruskin School of Art and the Voltaire Foundation.
 The faculties are among the largest in the world, enabling Oxford to offer an education in arts and humanities from music and fine art to ancient and modern languages.
 Oxford was named as the best university in the world for arts and humanities in the 2022 QS World University Rankings by Subject.

-The Mathematical, Physical and Life Sciences Division is home to the nonmedical sciences at Oxford.
+The Mathematical, Physical and Life Sciences Division is home to the non-medical sciences at Oxford.
 The nine academic departments in the division span the full spectrum of mathematical, computational, physical, engineering and life sciences, and undertake both research and cutting-edge applied work.
-In the Times Higher Education subject rankings for 2022, Oxford was ranked first in the world for Computer Science.
+In the Times Higher Education subject rankings for 2024, Oxford was ranked first in the world for Computer Science for the sixth year in a row.

 The Medical Sciences Division is the largest of the four academic divisions within the University and is internationally recognised as a centre of excellence for biomedical and clinical research and teaching.
-In the Times Higher Education subject rankings for 2022, Oxford was, for the 11th year running, ranked first in the world for Clinical, Pre-Clinical and Health subjects.
+In the Times Higher Education subject rankings for 2024, Oxford was, for the 13th year running, ranked first in the world for clinical, preclinical and health subjects.

 The Social Sciences Division brings together departments, faculties and schools committed to tackling some of the major challenges facing humanity, such as sustainable resource management, migration, global governance, justice, poverty and development.
-The Times Higher Education subject rankings placed the University of Oxford as number one in the world for Social Sciences in 2018, 2019 and 2022, and number one in the UK and Europe in 2020 and 2021.
+In the Times Higher Education subject rankings for 2024, Oxford was the highest ranked university from the UK and Europe in Social Sciences.

 GLAM